whistlegraph/aesthetic-computer/README.txt

   - [] Then appear for other users and the current user.
        (Just make the text fully synchronized for now.)
   + Done

-*** sean meeting w/ ida ***
-  - [] system update notification feed
-  - [] computer needs to say how it gets better
-  - [] moat of learning on the fringes
-  - [] ac openings can be a thing / do a feral-file opening

-*** micro ***
-  - [] Autogenerate local ssl certificates when first building / booting if they are not present in ssl-dev/.
-  + Done
-  - [x] Implement a `boot` command that will begin the rebuild process from the docker container / or it could be an emacs command even.
-  - [x] Make the `source` open the readme by default.
-  - [x] Take out emacs support and instead connect to the running container from some sub-buffers in an emacs layout that would always be self-hosted.
-  - [x] Combine url code and prompt into one pane / tab.
-  - [x] Auto-switch to the `prompt` tab.
-  - [x] Use my own emacs lisp file / move dotfiles over.
-+ Done
-- [x] Get a basic http server punching through the container.

-*** dotfiles ***
-  - [x] Move my own dotfiles to the ac repo?

 *** bot color schemes ***
   - [🟡] Fix color schemes for bots, based on `mom`.